adamsteer/f4g-oceania-pdal/readme.md

 ## Preparation

 This workshop requires a PDAL installation with python bindings.
-Using Conda is convenient, but a native installation should work just fine as well.
-However PDAL is installed, it needs to be visible to a Jupyter notebook.
+Using the minified [Conda package manager](https://docs.conda.io/en/latest/miniconda.html) is convenient and works across Linux, MacOS and Windows.
+A native installation should work just fine as well.
+However PDAL is installed, it needs to be at least release 2.1, and be visible to a Jupyter notebook.

 Using Conda, create a new virtual environment like:

-`conda create -n f4g-pdal-workshop python pdal python-pdal entwine jq numpy jupyter pandas matplotlib -c conda-forge`
+`conda create -n f4g-pdal-workshop python pdal python-pdal entwine jq numpy pandas matplotlib jupyter -c conda-forge`

-This creates a virtual environment with PDAL, PDAL Python bindings, Entwine and numpy (and more) installed, using the `conda-forge` channel.
-Head to a command line interface, switch to the exercises directory in this repository and type:
+This creates a virtual environment with PDAL, PDAL Python bindings, and Entwine installed, using the `conda-forge` channel.
+It also installs the `jq` command line utility, for parsing PDAL's metadata responses.
+Numpy, Pandas, Matplotlib and Jupyter are all Python packages for data manipulation and visualisation.

+To use the new environment head to a command line interface, switch to the exercises directory in this repository and type:

 `conda activate f4g-pdal-workshop`